Home

 1964 1/2 ford mustang

-There were a number of differences between the early 1964 Mustang cars and the ones produced later that year beyond the Generator on these cars.
+There were a number of differences between the early 1964 Mustang cars, which are in fact just very early production 1965 vehicles and the ones produced later that year beyond the addition of a generator based charging system, compared to the later alternator driven systems.

 Engine choices: